Disney Cuts Trans Storyline from Pixar’s ‘Win or Lose’ and Releases a Statement That’s Basically ‘Ask Your Mom’

 You Might Also Like

-Guess who's strutting back into the musical spotlight?
-It's...
+Guess who's stepping into the spotlight?
+None other than...